CS1666-CleanupCrew/Cleanup-crew/README.md

 * A basic testing room is created for the player to move around in and test functions (procedural generation) (15%)
 * Basic Map / object Sprites created (5%)
 * Procedural Generation API should be agreed upon (10%)
-* Basic liquid dinamics algorithm is researched/decided apon for gas simulation (10%)
+* Basic liquid dynamics algorithm is researched/decided apon for gas simulation (10%)
 * Player Movement works (5%)
 * Player Sprites created (5%)
 * Gun can shoot bullets/projectiles (15%)